 Jason Hwang Speaker Biography

-Dr. Hwang previously co-founded and was the Executive Director of Healthcare at Innosight Institute (now renamed the Clayton Christensen Institute for Disruptive Innovation), a non-profit social innovation think tank that is driving the reinvention of the health care industry, making it more accessible and user-friendly.
-Dr. Hwang coauthored The Innovator’s Prescription: A Disruptive Solution for Healthcare with Professor Clayton M. Christensen of Harvard Business School and the late Jerome H. Grossman of Harvard Kennedy School of Government.
+Previously, Dr. Hwang co-founded and served as the Executive Director of Healthcare at Innosight Institute.
+Notably, this influential non-profit social innovation think tank, now known as the Clayton Christensen Institute for Disruptive Innovation, actively drives the reinvention of the healthcare system.
+Its mission is to enhance accessibility and user-friendliness within medical care.
+Furthermore, Dr. Hwang co-authored the seminal work, The Innovator’s Prescription: A Disruptive Solution for Healthcare, alongside Professor Clayton M. Christensen of Harvard Business School and the late Jerome H. Grossman of Harvard Kennedy School of Government.
+This collaboration underscores his significant contributions to shaping the discourse on healthcare’s future.
+As a thought leader and healthcare futurist, his work at the institute has been instrumental in promoting disruptive innovation in medicine.

-Dr. Hwang taught as chief resident and clinical instructor at the University of California, Irvine, where he received multiple recognitions for his clinical work.
-He has also served as a clinician with the Southern California Kaiser Permanente Medical Group and the Department of Veterans Affairs Medical Center in Long Beach, California.
-Dr. Hwang received his B.S. and M.D. from the University of Michigan and his M.B.A. from Harvard Business School.
+Dr. Hwang’s commitment to medical excellence is evident in his academic and professional journey.
+For instance, he served as chief resident and clinical instructor at the University of California, Irvine.
+During this time, he received multiple accolades for his exceptional clinical work.
+Additionally, he has served as a dedicated clinician with the Southern California Kaiser Permanente Medical Group and the Department of Veterans Affairs Medical Center in Long Beach, California.
+Dr. Hwang’s strong educational foundation includes a B.S. and M.D. from the University of Michigan.
+Furthermore, he earned his M.B.A. from Harvard Business School.
+This robust background informs his insightful perspectives as a leading healthcare futurist.

 Jason Hwang Speaking Topics